-Here is yet another prophecy, given approximately 300 years before its fulfillment, in which a man is named and his deeds described precisely and in detail.
+Here is yet another prophecy, given approximately 300 years before its fulfilment, in which a man is named and his deeds described precisely and in detail.
 Truly, our all-knowing and all-powerful God controls all things, whether empires, nations, or individuals.
-“The LORD of hosts hath sworn, saying, Surely as I have thought, so shall it come to pass; and as I have purposed, so shall it stand…” (Isa 14:24).
+“The LORD of hosts hath sworn, saying, As I have thought, so shall it come to pass; and as I have purposed, so shall it stand” (Isa 14:24).

 “Believer’s Bible Commentary 2nd edition” by William MacDonald ed.
 Art Farstad, Commentary on Isaiah, copyright 2016, publ.
 Thomas Nelson, Nashville, Tennessee

 Hunt, D. 1994, A Woman Rides the Beast, Harvest House Publishers, Eugene, Oregon